 So, not only are people more likely to share your infographic, Google even sees it as more shareable and will more likely give your page a higher ranking.

 Along with your onsite search strategy work, consider some offsite strategy work too.
-This means thinking about your tagging, alt tag, meta descriptions and generate meta data behind your infographic.
+This means thinking about your tagging, alt tag, meta descriptions, and generating metadata behind your infographic.

 From a more technical perspective, one of the biggest benefits of an infographic is its portable and embeddable design.